What does a SaaS SDR do?

 Daily and Monthly SDR Responsibilities

-• Reporting on results and working with your manager to improve them on a regular basis
+Reporting on results and working with your manager to improve them regularly

 This will be the general structure of most SDR roles.
-A lot of the focus is on your ability to qualify leads and build pipeline that can then be closed by more senior members of the sales team.
-In the next lesson we’ll look at salary and commission structures of SDR’s.
+A lot of the focus is on your ability to qualify leads and build a pipeline that can then be closed by more senior members of the sales team.
+In the next lesson, we’ll look at the salary and commission structures of stars.

 What does a SaaS SDR do when it comes to the wider sales team?
-SDR’s are really the gateway to sales.
-They are the initial point of contact when leads sign up to your product via inbound marketing and they are also the initial point of contact when you start your outbound sales efforts.
+SDRs are the gateway to sales.
+They are the initial point of contact when leads sign up for your product via inbound marketing and they are also the initial point of contact when you start your outbound sales efforts.
 So how does an SDR work with the rest of the sales team?

 Inbound Leads

-Inbound leads are leads that sign up to your product to trial it or request a demo, either from an online form, emailing you or calling you.
-These are considered warm leads are they have buyers intent and are already searching for a solve to the problem they have.
-SDR’s qualify these leads as they come in and get these leads to the point that they have a demo booked with an account executive.
-But there is a lot more that SDR’s do to work with other people in the team to improve the process.
+Inbound leads are leads that sign up for your product to trial it or request a demo, either from an online form, emailing you, or calling you.
+These are considered warm leads are they have buyers’ intent and are already searching for a solution to the problem they have.
+SDRs qualify these leads as they come in and get these leads to the point that they have a demo booked with an account executive.
+But there is a lot more that SDRs do to work with other people in the team to improve the process.

 SDR’s working with product team